-The University has an ongoing requirement for Clerical Officers in Schools and Departments across the organisation.
-To help us fill these vacancies in a timely manner, we maintain Clerical Boarding Lists which are established and valid for up to 12 months and used to fill clerical vacancies as and when they arise.
+To help us fill clerical vacancies in a timely manner, we maintain Clerical Boarding Lists which are established and valid for up to 12 months and used to fill clerical vacancies as and when they arise.
 Candidates on these lists are ranked in merit order and particular areas of strength highlighted to allow identification of a candidate that best matches the recruiting department's requirements in terms of skills and competences, work experience, work pattern, preferred location etc.

-- Application: Applicants are required to submit an online application form detailing how they meet the relevant employee specification.
+- Application: You are required to submit an online application form detailing how you meet the relevant employee specification.

-- Interview: Candidates who successfully complete the tests are then invited to attend a structured interview with a panel consisting of a member of Human Resources and representatives from Schools and Directorates.
-If a candidate is unsuccessful after interview, they will not normally be eligible to reapply for a boarding exercise at the same grade within 6 months of their interview date.
+- Interview: If you successfully complete the test then you will be invited to attend a structured interview with a panel consisting of a member of Human Resources and representatives from Schools and Directorates.

 - You should ensure you provide evidence of your experience on your application form, giving length of experience, examples and dates as required.